crowdAI/marlo-multi-agent-starter-kit/README.md

 ```
 This is used to map your submission to the said challenge, so please remember to use the correct `challenge_id` and `grader_id` as specified above.

-Please specify if your code will a GPU or not for the evaluation of your model.
-If you specify `true` for the GPU, two **NVIDIA Tesla K80 GPUs** will be provided and used for the evaluation.
-Their corresponding device ids will be `0` and `1` respectively.
+Please specify if your code will require GPU or not for the evaluation of your model.
+If you specify `true` for the GPU, then `N` number of GPUs will be made available if your code is expected to control `N` agents.

 ### Packaging of your software environment
 You can specify your software environment by using all the [available configuration options of repo2docker](https://repo2docker.readthedocs.io/en/latest/config_files.html).
 (But please remember to use [crowdai-repo2docker](https://pypi.org/project/crowdai-repo2docker/) to have GPU support)